-Below we outline the health and cost reduction outcomes shared by Mainstay’s subscribing organizations.
+Below we outline the health and cost reduction outcomes shared by Mainstay’s My25 subscribing organizations.

 But first . . .the World Health Organization (WHO) and its landmark study confirmed that Mainstay’s approach to eating better is maximizing health for most anyone.
-Since our inception, we have advocated 25 grams of fiber each day and incorporated the appropriate ingredients into our menus—even coining the phrase “fiberizing.”
-WHO now concludes that a fiber-rich diet is not only the super solution materially reducing obesity, diabetes, heart disease and cancer, but it is leading to longer life.
+Since our inception, we've advocated 25 grams of fiber each day and incorporated the appropriate ingredients into our menus—even coining the phrase “fiberizing.”
+WHO now concludes that a fiber-rich diet is not only the super solution materially reducing obesity, diabetes, heart disease and cancer, but fiber is leading to longer life.

 - Pre My25, approximately 30% of individuals are at a normal BMI.